Planning your Trip

 - Make sure you have your tickets with you if you have pre-booked.

-- Ensure the car hire allows one way drop offs.
+- Ensure the car hire allows one-way drop-offs.

 - Check the vehicle for damage when you collect it and drop it off.

-- Make sure the car hire company has a location at Gatwick airport.
+- Make sure the car hire company has a location at Gatwick Airport.

 Prepare for Security

 Security can be a hassle at the airport, but you can make the process easier by preparing for it early.
 Start by making sure any liquids you carry through are in containers no larger than 100 ml and placing these in a clear plastic bag (you can only take one).
+To find out more about liquids restrictions at airports, check out our helpful guide where we list all the rules and regulations!

 If you are taking any baby milk or food, be aware that you may be required to taste it.
 In addition, if you’re transporting any medicines, make security aware.
 You may also require a doctor’s authorisation for carrying your medication, so check with both your airline and the airport in advance.